kubeflow/website/content/docs/started/k8s/kfctl-k8s-istio.md

 * **${KF_DIR}** - The full path to your Kubeflow application directory.

+* **${MD_NAME}** - The name of your Metadata Directory in case going for a persistent volume.

+  When you the Kubeflow for Pipeline development or execution it needs to access the mysql,minio,metadata-db and katib-db repo for getting the pipeline.
+  If the directory and kubernetes volume is not BOUND then it will throw an error Out of Bounds and the pod for minio,mysql,katib & metadata will be in a Pending State and the Pipeline will give an error failing to load the example pipeline.

 * **${CONFIG_URI}** - The GitHub address of the configuration YAML file that you want to use to deploy Kubeflow.
 The URI used in this guide is
   {{% config-uri-k8s-istio %}}.